airladon/ThisIGet/src/content/Math/Geometry_1/Radians/explanation/ivid/script.md

 # 8, 9
 And so we can say degrees have an every day, PRACTICAL convenience.

-Now Radians are also a measure of angle, and they provide a mathematical convenience - where the distinction here is when they are used in mathematics to express angles, the resulting equations are simpler, more intuitive and natrual that when using a different measure like degrees.
+Now Radians are also a measure of angle, but they provide a mathematical convenience - where the distinction here is when they are used in mathematics to express angles, the resulting equations are simpler, more intuitive and natrual than when using a measure like degrees.
+So let's see what that means by defining a Radian.

 <!-- In comparison, measuring angles in radians provides a mathematical convenience, as it can be used to EXPRESS MATHEMATICAL RELATIONSHIPS between angles and circles more naturally. -->

 # 10
-So let's see what that means by defining a Radian.
-We start with an angle that forms an arc.
+We start with an angle that forms an arc, and the observation that increasing angle, increases the arc length

 # 11
-A radian is defined as the angle where the circle’s arc length equals the radius.
+A radian is defined as the angle where the circle’s arc length equals the radius length.
+Let's visualize this by touching the Radian word, and we see the radius bent around the circle.
+From this we can see the arc length that equals the radius length, and the corresponding angle is one radian.

+# 12
+Let's now split the circle up into pieces of 1 radian

 # 12
 So if an angle of 1 radian creates an arc of 1 radius length, then an angle of two radians must create an arc of 2 radius lengths, and 3 radians create an arc of 3 radius lengths and so on.